Oriented matroids from type $\mathbb{A}$ cluster categories: Showing the bijection

 \subsection{Preliminary results}

 We first show the following key result, which shows the relation between our oriented matroid $\mathcal{M}_{T}$ and the choice of extriangulated structure on $\cc{n}$ coming from the cluster tilting object $\sft$ corresponding to $T + 1$.
+This lemma is the motivation for Definition~\ref{def:mt}.